maximbilan/iOS-Shared-CoreData-Storage-for-App-Groups/README.md

 # iOS Shared CoreData Storage for App Groups

-Sometimes iOS applications have some extensions, for example Today Extensions, or Apple Watch Extensions.
+Sometimes iOS applications have some extensions, for example <i>Today Extensions</i>, or <i>Apple Watch Extensions</i>.
 And sometimes no sense to implement data storage for every target.
 In this post I tell how to create a one data storage for iOS application and his extensions.

 First of all you need to create app groups for your application.
 Go to <a href="https://developer.apple.com/membercenter/">Apple Developer Member Center</a> and register app group.
 Fill the description and identifier and follow the instructions.